Histone-like DNA-binding protein

-In molecular biology, bacterial DNA binding proteins are a family of small, usually basic proteins of about 90 residues that bind DNA and are known as histone-like proteins.
-Since bacterial binding proteins have a diversity of functions, it has been difficult to develop a common function for all of them.
-They are commonly referred to as histone-like and have many similar traits with the eukaryotic histone proteins.
-Eukaryotic histones package DNA to help it to fit in the nucleus, and they are known to be the most conserved proteins in nature.
-Examples include the HU protein in Escherichia coli, a dimer of closely related alpha and beta chains and in other bacteria can be a dimer of identical chains.
-HU-type proteins have been found in a variety of bacteria (including cyanobacteria) and archaea, and are also encoded in the chloroplast genome of some algae.
-The integration host factor (IHF), a dimer of closely related chains which is suggested to function in genetic recombination as well as in translational and transcriptional control is found in Enterobacteria and viral proteins including the African swine fever virus protein A104R (or LMW5-AR).
+In molecular biology, histone-like DNA-binding proteins (HU) are a family of small, usually basic proteins of about 90 residues that bind DNA.

 This family is also found in a group of eukaryotes known as dinoflagellates.
 These dinoflagellate histone-like proteins replace histone in some dinoflagellates and package DNA into a liquid-crystalline state.

 History

 Histone-like proteins are present in many Eubacteria, Cyanobacteria, and Archaebacteria.
 These proteins participate in all DNA-dependent functions; in these processes, bacterial DNA binding proteins have an architectural role, maintaining structural integrity as transcription, recombination, replication, or any other DNA-dependent process proceeds.
 Eukaryotic histones were first discovered through experiments in 0.4M NaCl.
 In these high salt concentrations, the eukaryotic histone protein is eluted from a DNA solution in which single stranded DNA is bound covalently to cellulose.
 Following elution, the protein readily binds DNA, indicating the protein's high affinity for DNA.
 Histone-like proteins were unknown to be present in bacteria until similarities between eukaryotic histones and the HU-protein were noted, particularly because of the abundancy, basicity, and small size of both of the proteins.
 Upon further investigation, it was discovered that the amino acid composition of HU resembles that of eukaryotic histones, thus prompting further research into the exact function of bacterial DNA binding proteins and discoveries of other related proteins in bacteria.